hamzainsaf/ARS/README.md

 # Article Retrieval System (ARS)

 ## Introduction
 This Article Retrieval System (ARS) leverages advanced NLP techniques and efficient similarity search algorithms to find and recommend articles based on textual queries.
-Using BERT for embeddings, PCA for dimensionality reduction, and FAISS for quick nearest neighbor searching, ARS provides an efficient and scalable solution for navigating large datasets of articles.
+Embeddings, PCA for dimensionality reduction, and FAISS for quick nearest neighbor searching, ARS provides an efficient and scalable solution for navigating large datasets of articles.

 ## Features
 1. **Text Embedding**: Converts article titles and texts into dense vector representations.